 Safety glasses are compulsory, without any exceptions, for all shooters, referees, staff and anyone else in the immediate vicinity of a stand.
 Any shooter on a stand not wearing safety glasses is considered absent and Article 16.7 applies.
-In all circumstances outside the clubhouse, children present on a range must wear safety glasses, regardless of age.

 CHAPTER 9 - APPEALS